aliahmadCode/index.ls/README.md

 # index.ls
-Tring to write a bad compiler
+Trying to write a bad compiler